UlisesPeguero/local-crud/README.md

 Simply put CRUD is create, read, update and delete.
 At this moment all the examples will work from localStorage, this is due that we have not reached back-end development at the moment, localStorage is not optimal neither recommended, it only works for learning purposes.
 This is just examples of using JavaScript to manipulate DOM, I will try to keep the examples as simple as possible.
 All styling will be simple and base on bootstraps.
 Any external file will be from the ones provided by [Bootstraps](https://getbootstrap.com/).

+Feel free to reach out with any question, doesn't have to be about this code.
+Fork and clone freely, try to modify it, maybe add more information or options.

 I will try to have three different versions as we move along with the course.